Rideshare and Delivery Drivers and Insurance:

 Renting to Rideshare – An Insurance Loophole?

-There are plenty of options available for rideshare drivers, and one that you might hear about is the idea of renting a car in order to drive it for a rideshare service.
-While the financial sense of this tactic is heavily debated, it does have an effect on the insurance discussion: Insurance coverage is included as part of the rental policy.
+There are plenty of options available for rideshare drivers, and one that you might hear about is the idea of renting a car from the rideshare service or a rental company.
+While the financial sense of this tactic is heavily debated, it does affect the insurance discussion: Insurance coverage is included as part of the rental policy.
 In the event of an accident, that coverage (on the vehicle) would be primary.
 This enables a driver to obtain rideshare insurance (of a sort) without involving his or her own personal policy, which would deny coverage due to the exclusions on commercial use.

 If you’ve been hit and/or injured in a wreck caused by a delivery driver for one of the app-based services, you have options.
 The quest for compensation begins with the at-fault vehicle’s insurance.
 As previously noted, this may not be much help if the driver was underinsured or did not carry the correct type of coverage for the activity in which he or she was engaged.

-However, most of the different services and apps seem to offer additional coverage for their drivers, though they are not created equal, and they do differ from rideshare drivers’ coverage.
-And, in some states, such as New York, the rules are entirely different.
-The apps are updating their policy offerings and rules fairly often, so an experienced attorney may be a good way to navigate the many differences, nuances and policies involved.
+Some of the apps offer additional coverage for their drivers, though the policies are not created equal, and they do differ from rideshare drivers’ coverage.
+And, in some states, the rules may differ greatly.
+The apps are updating their policy offerings and rules fairly often, so an experienced attorney may be a good way to navigate the many differences, nuances, and policies involved.
 Generally speaking, though, here is what you can expect in North Carolina.

 DoorDash provides its drivers with a $1M contingent liability policy.
-However, the policy only covers drivers “in possession of goods to be delivered.”
-In other words, they’re covered when they’ve picked up an order to deliver it – not when they are on their way to a restaurant or leaving a delivery.
+However, the policy only covers drivers in the “Delivery Service” period.
+In other words, they’re covered from when they accept a delivery order until that order is complete.
 Additionally, the policy only kicks in after the driver’s personal policy is exhausted.

 Drivers for GrubHub receive no additional insurance whatsoever.

-Drivers for Amazon Flex have $1M in primary liability coverage including contingent comprehensive and collision coverage, and $1M in underinsured/uninsured motorist coverage.
-This policy covers drivers as they “deliver packages, pick up packages and return undelivered packages back to a designated location.”
-Some of this coverage requires a driver to have certain personal insurance in order to qualify for the benefit.
+Drivers for Amazon Flex have $1M in primary liability coverage including contingent comprehensive and collision coverage and underinsured/uninsured motorist coverage.
+This policy covers drivers who are “actively driving and delivering.”

-Similar to DoorDash, Postmates offers its drivers $1M in contingent liability coverage, except the coverage applies from the time a driver accepts a delivery through the time the delivery is completed.
-Again, this is only used once the driver’s own auto insurance coverage is exhausted.
-They also include a similar policy for deliverers who work on foot or ride bicycles.
+Postmates offers its drivers $1M in contingent liability coverage, except the coverage applies from the time a driver accepts a delivery through the time the delivery is completed.
+They also include a similar policy for deliverers who work on foot or ride bicycles and offer an optional occupational policy to cover injuries sustained on the job.

-The grocery shopping and delivery service offers no additional insurance to its drivers whatsoever.
+The grocery shopping and delivery service offers no additional insurance to its drivers whatsoever but offers them the opportunity to buy insurance from partners.

 Can I Sue the Rideshare or Delivery Service?